ctuanle/simpleNodeApp/README.md

 or with Docker (in my case: in node:12-alpine and on port 3000)

     docker run -dp 3000:3000 -w /app -v "$(pwd):/app" node:12-alpine sh -c "npm install && npm run dev"

+or with docker-compose (change env var in docker-compose.yml if necessary):

+    docker-compose up -d

 In case you might need, inside a docker, you can use "host.docker.internal" to refer to your host machine's localhost.